jimasp/behave-vsc/README.md

 ### Otherwise

-- Does your project meet the [workspace requirements](#workspace-requirements) and have the [required project directory structure](#required-project-directory-structure)?
+- Does your project meet the [workspace requirements](#workspace-requirements) and have a [compatible project directory structure](#compatible-project-directory-structures)?

 - If you have set the `featuresPath` in extension settings, make sure it matches the `paths` setting in your behave configuration file.